-There are some amazing bookcase designs out there, but forget them all for a moment.
+There are some amazing bookcases out there in the world, but forget all of the ones you’ve seen for just a moment.
 Instead, consider the beauty of bookshelves populated with your favorite volumes … there is a case to be made, if you will, for simply letting these stand on their own and evolve visually as you fill them up.

 Design to Inspire recently gathered a series of photographs depicting relatively conventional (mostly built-in) bookcase designs of ordinary houses that, individually, might not look all that impressive … but taken together they are a bit like touring a library built over centuries in different styles.
 Here are some of the best pictures from the bunch, organized by style, material, tone and color.
-(ILs and Jan Baldwin)

-Classic Dark: These images could have been shot almost anytime in the past century (save for a few more recent pieces of furniture) – building floor-to-ceiling, wall-to-wall bookcases is not new… arguably, it was even more common before the advent of the internet.
-Cozy or overwhelming?
-(M2 Interior Design and Simon Watson)
+Classic Dark: These images could have been shot almost anytime in the past century (save for a few more recent pieces of furniture).
+Building floor-to-ceiling, wall-to-wall bookcases is not new… arguably, it was even more common before the advent of the internet.
+Do you find these ones cozy or overwhelming?

 Natural Wood: where white serves as blank and wood grain established mid-tones and visual orientation, books can add another finer-grained dimension to an otherwise cheap and elemental design like the ones shelved on these basic wooden built-ins.
 (Thomas Mayer and Jordi Canosa)